wtm-buea/WTM-official-website/README.md

 Commit your changes.
 git commit -m "Relevant message"

-Push the committed changes in your branch to your remote repo. git push -u origin <your_branch_name>
+Push the committed changes to your remote repo. git push -u origin <your_branch_name>

 To create a pull request, click on Compare and pull requests.